thiblahute/meson-website/Reference-manual.md

 Builds a shared library with the given sources.
 Positional and keyword arguments are the same as for <tt>executable</tt> with the following extra keyword arguments.

-- <tt>version</tt> a string specifying the version of this shared library, such as *1.1.0*
+- `version` a string specifying the version of this shared library, such as *1.1.0*
-- <tt>soversion</tt> a string specifying the soversion of this shared library, such as 0
+- `soversion` a string specifying the soversion of this shared library, such as 0
+- `vs_module_defs` a string pointing to a file that contains Visual Studio symbol export definitions

 ### static_library ###